-The relevant landowner, stakeholders and I&AP's will be informed of the mining permit application by means of an advertisement in the Newcastle Advertiser, and on-site notices that will be placed at conspicuous places.
-A notification letter inviting comments on the DBAR over a 30-days commenting period (ending 02 April 2025) will be send to the landowner, neighbouring landowners, stakeholders, and any other I&AP that may be interested in the project.
-All the notices and advertisement will be available in both English and isiZulu.
-The comments received on the DBAR will be incorporated into the final Basic Assessment Report (FBAR) to be submitted to the DMRE for consideration.
+The relevant landowner, stakeholders and I&AP's were informed of the mining permit application by means of an advertisement in the Newcastle Advertiser, and on-site notices that were placed at conspicuous places.
+A notification letter inviting comments on the DBAR over a 30-days commenting period (ending 02 April 2025) was sent to the landowner, neighbouring landowners, and stakeholders.
+All the notices and advertisement were available in both English and isiZulu.